SEND at Calveley Primary Academy

 * Working with the wider staff team to support and advise on the 'Graduated Approach,' i.e. how best to support pupils across the continuum of need, from Universal to Complex requirements, and to provide continual professional development to ensure that staff are well supported to

-Liaising with other professionals, agencies and organisations who can provide specialist support for specific needs and requirements.
+* Acting as key contact for liaison with other professionals, agencies and organisations who can provide specialist support for specific needs and requirements.

 * Work with the management team to advise on the deployment of school's budget and resources.

 If you would like to chat to the SENCO regarding your child, then please email directly to the SENCO email@example.com and Miss Kingshott will make contact as soon as possible.
 Alternatively, you can call or pop into the School Office who will then make contact with her.

 Please do not hesitate to make contact our SENCO, Miss Kingshott, no matter how small the issue ... she will be happy to support!